Activism promotes positive change in our society. We show personalities who inspire us to become active ourselves

 View this post on Instagram

 I was 15 years old with a passion for social justice.
 I had the keen ability to notice injustice in society.
 It was an uncomfortable feeling because most of my friends were focused on being teenagers.
 Meanwhile, I was watching the news and going to rallies.
-The young, "cool people" on television weren't like me.
+The young, “cool people” on television weren't like me.
 They didn't seem to concern themselves with community issues.
 I felt awkward.
 I was obsessed with helping people.
 One Saturday morning, while watching a town-hall special, I saw @sistersouljah speak.
 She was standing up for marginalized people with a power in her voice that spoke to my soul.
 She was smart and courageous.
 I was mesmerized.
-I what.
+I made something.
 Finally, I knew I was #NotTheFirst little black girl from the hood with a fighting spirit.
 Sister Souljah gave me permission to be me.
 She gave me permission to feel cool while being a freedom fighter.
 I've had the pleasure of partnering with @secretdeodorant to share my #NottheFirst story and together we will be donating to @eglpuds (Partners Uplifting our Daughters and Sons) that invest in building leadership and entrepreneurship skills of young people of color through their initiative @thevipcoalition. #AllStrengthNoSweat, #IWD, #SecretDeoPartner

 3. Livia Rose Johnson